linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 03.11.2025
+- Topic: Your Group is Your Community
+- Directory: /posts/2025/November/03
+- Description: ``` Your group is more than just a chat—it is your community.
+Ready to build your own dedicated, stable social network free from the limits of big tech?
+We are giving you the power to own your digital space.
+Customize your platform, set your own rules, and foster genuine connection.
+Build your community on web4.community today! ```

 ### 02.11.2025
 - Topic: Launch Your Social Network
 - Directory: /posts/2025/November/02